 Guest Blogger, Kerry Byrne

 Here we will explore three ways you can effectively strengthen your grandchildren’s resilience.
-Yes, Grandparent connection makes a positive difference.
+Yes, a loving grandparent connection makes a positive difference.

 Why Grandparent Connection Matters